Search potential for direct slepton pair production at the CEPC with $\sqrt{s}$ = 360 GeV: Introduction

-Previous searches of direct slepton pair production were performed at the Large Electron-Positron Collider (LEP) and the Large Hadron Collider (LHC).
-Stau (smuon) masses below 96 (99) GeV are excluded by LEP when mass splitting between stau (smuon) and LSP is larger than 7 (4) GeV~\cite{LEPslepton,Heister:2001nk,Heister:2003zk,Abdallah:2003xe,Achard:2003ge,Abbiendi:2003ji}.
-The slepton mass up to 700 GeV has been excluded at 95\% confidence level by ATLAS and CMS experiments with massless LSP (\ninoone)~\cite{SUSY-2018-32, CMS-SUS-17-010}, while the constrain is a bit weaker for the compressed slepton, which only excluded up to 251 GeV for a mass splitting around 10 GeV~\cite{SUSY-2018-16}.
-Stau masses up to 500 GeV are excluded at 95\% confidence level for a massless LSP using 139 fb$^{-1}$ of data collected by ATLAS~\cite{SUSY-2018-04}, and Stau masses from 90 GeV to 120 GeV are excluded at 95\% confidence level for nearly massless LSP using 77.2 fb$^{-1}$ of data collected by CMS experiments~\cite{CMS-SUS-18-006}.
-The sensitivity is very weak for small mass splitting between slepton and LSP at a hadron collider, as shown on Figure \ref{fig:atla}.
+Previous searches for direct slepton pair production have been performed at the Large Electron-Positron Collider (LEP) and the Large Hadron Collider (LHC).
+At the LEP, stau (smuon) masses below 96 (99)\,GeV were excluded for mass splittings between the slepton and the LSP greater than 7 (4)\,GeV~\cite{LEPslepton,Heister:2001nk,Heister:2003zk,Abdallah:2003xe,Achard:2003ge,Abbiendi:2003ji}.
+At the LHC, slepton masses up to 700\,GeV were excluded at the 95\% confidence level for a massless LSP~\cite{SUSY-2018-32,CMS-SUS-17-010}.
+However, sensitivity diminishes for compressed mass spectra: for example, slepton masses up to 251\,GeV are excluded for a mass splitting of approximately 10\,GeV~\cite{SUSY-2018-16}.
+Using 139\,fb$^{-1}$ of ATLAS data, stau masses up to 500\,GeV are excluded at the 95\% confidence level~\cite{SUSY-2018-04}; with 77.2\,fb$^{-1}$ of CMS data, masses between 90 and 120\,GeV are excluded under the assumption of a nearly massless LSP~\cite{CMS-SUS-18-006}.
+For small mass splittings between the slepton and the LSP, sensitivity remains highly limited at hadron colliders, applying to the LHC~\cite{PhysRep1116(2025)261} and the projected performance of the High Luminosity LHC (HL-LHC)~\cite{CERN-2019-007}, which is not expected to resolve this limitation.
+Challenges posed by such compressed regions at the LHC and HL-LHC arise from difficulties in reconstructing low-energy leptons and severe background contamination, which are limitations that highlight the unique advantages of lepton colliders.